-Subjects in the graduate programs are normally offered every semester or every year.
-Classes proceed in a given semester only when there is sufficient demand.
+Subjects in the graduate programs are normally offered every session or every year.
+Classes proceed in a given session only when there is sufficient demand.
 UTS: Communication reserves the right to cancel a class or a subject if it is not viable.